billthefarmer/blog/gurgle/content/meaning/_index.md

 weight: 500
 ---

-Tap any word once the puzzle has been solved to display the meaning of that word.
+Tap any word to display the meaning of that word.
+Add any required accents as above.